Korea Job World: Description

 Korea Job World has several career experience facilities, including a career planning area, a job experience for younger children, a job experience facility for teenagers, and a job exhibition.

 In the job experience facilities, children get to try out different career scenarios to find potential career matches and explore career interests, and in the job exhibitions, visitors see how jobs have evolved from the past as well as how jobs are relevant to people's daily lives.
 In the career planning area, after taking a test which examines the skills and interests that they have, visitors can see which jobs are the best fit for them based on the results.

-In 2022, an additional experience center called "Makive" opened, which offers arts and crafts activities.
-In addition to the job experience facilities, Korea Job World also has several stages and auditoriums, as well as food courts and convenience stores.
+Korea Job World has several stages and auditoriums, food courts and convenience stores.
 Korea Job World also runs a program named ONJOB, which provides online career counseling programs.
-In August 2023, it was announced that Korea Job World would open a new job experience facility in the Metaverse.

-Reception
+Visits

-On May 29, 2013, Korea Job World had its millionth visitor.
-As of May 2023, over 7 million people had visited Korea Job World.
-Prior to this, 689,683 people had attended in 2017, 666,698 in 2018, 639,686 in 2019, and 67,026 during 2020, which had less visitors due to the COVID-19 pandemic.
+On May 29, 2013, Korea Job World had its millionth visitor, and its 7 millionth visitor in 2023.